rasika2012/openchoreo/README.md

 #### 3. Test the deployed WebApp

-You can test the deployed WebApp by port-forwarding the service to your host machine.
-Refer the following steps to do so.
+You can test the deployed WebApp by port-forwarding from your host machine to the external gateway service.
+Refer the following steps.

 Use the following command to find the service name for the external gateway.